hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 According to MDN, the `filter` CSS property lets you apply graphical effects like blurring to an element.
 Filters are commonly used to adjust the rendering of images.
 I used the `drop-shadow()` CSS function to apply a drop shadow effect to the cat image.
 I applied the following parameters to the `drop-shadow()` function.

 * **offset-y** - (required) specifies the vertical distance
-* **offset-x** - specifies the horizontal distance (required)
+* **offset-x** - (required) specifies the horizontal distance
 * **blur-radius** - (optional) If not specified, it will be 0 creating a sharp shadow.
 * **color** - (optional) Depending on the broswer, there will be a default color.

 <img class="cat" src="/img/css_filter_property.jpg" width="600px"/>

-I changed the values at the halfway waypoint, so that the shadow would look fuzzier and more distant as it the image floated up.
+I changed the values at the halfway waypoint, so that the shadow would look fuzzier and more distant as the image floated up.

 > Note, there is also an optional fourth value that would come before color called the spread-radius.